National Council of Architectural Registration Boards: Foreign Architect Path to Certification

+You must hold a recognized education credential (completed academic degree) in an architecture program that leads to a license/credential for the unlimited practice of architecture in the non-U.S. country.
+An official transcript of your educational record must be sent directly to NCARB from the school.

+Once a candidate has met the requirements, they can use NCARB’s Licensing Requirements Tool to confirm that the U.S. jurisdiction where they want to earn a license accepts the Foreign Architect Path, establish an NCARB Record, and begin submitting supporting documents to establish their eligibility for an NCARB Certificate through the Foreign Architect Path.

-After these requirements have been documented, NCARB evaluates the applicant's record and issues a certificate.
+After these requirements have been documented, NCARB evaluates the applicant's record and issues a Certificate.

 Continuing Education

-NCARB assists architects in keeping their skills and knowledge up-to-date through its Monograph series of self-study courses.
-The objective of the NCARB monograph and mini-monograph series is to provide a quality continuing education resource, both economical and convenient, that investigates current and emerging topics of interest to practicing architects.
+NCARB assists architects in keeping their skills and knowledge up-to-date through an expertly developed collection of self-study resources.
+The objective of NCARB's Continuum Education program is to provide a quality continuing education resource, both economical and convenient, that investigates current and emerging topics of interest to practicing architects.
 The series explores everything from sustainable design to fire safety in buildings to professional conduct to post-occupancy evaluation.
-All learning units are American Institute of Architects (AIA) Learning Units, and most qualify as Health, Safety, and Welfare (HSW) or Sustainable Design (SD) units.
+All learning units are American Institute of Architects (AIA) Learning Units, and most qualify as Health, Safety, and Welfare (HSW) units.

 International Practice

-NCARB has established reciprocal registration for architects in the United States, Australia, Canada, Mexico, and New Zealand, and is engaged in similar discussions with additional countries.
+NCARB has established reciprocal registration for architects in the United States, Australia, Canada, Mexico, New Zealand, and the United Kingdom and is engaged in similar discussions with additional countries.
 NCARB also administers the Asia-Pacific Economic Cooperation Architects program in the United States.

+Presidents

+The following individuals have served as presidents of NCARB.
+Many, though not all, have been Fellows of the American Institute of Architects.